 Instructions

-- Freeze roast for 1-2 hours - until meat is firm
+- Freeze 3 lb eye of round roast for 1-2 hours – until meat is firm, but not completely frozen though.

 - Transfer sliced beef to a large ziplock bag, and pour marinade into the bag.

-- Remove any air from the bag, then seal.
+- Remove as much air from the bag as possible., then seal.
+(Optional, double bag to avoid leaks.)

-- Massage the bag to ensure all the beef is coated with the marinade.
+- Massage the bag, and really mix it up, to ensure all the beef is coated with the marinade.

-- Place the marinating bag in the fridge overnight - for 12-18 hours.
+- Place the marinating bag in the fridge overnight – for 18-24 hours.
 Flip the bag twice during the marinading time.
+Our trick is to do it once at bedtime and once in the morning.

 - Preheat smoker to 180f.